datsciafrica/dsa2018/_posts/2018-05-30-pre-workshop.md

 ---
 layout: school
 title: Pre-workshop
-active: True
+active: False
 video: False
 day: 0
 comments: true
 ---

-# Configure a DSA Environment with [Anaconda](http://conda.pydata.org/docs)
+### Configure a DSA Environment with [Anaconda](http://conda.pydata.org/docs)

-> Conda is an open source package management system and environment management system for installing multiple versions of software packages and their dependencies and switching easily between them.
+Conda is an open source package management system and environment management system for installing multiple versions of software packages and their dependencies and switching easily between them.
 It works on Linux, OS X and Windows, and was created for Python programs but can package and distribute any software.

-## Overview
+#### Overview
 Using Anaconda consists of the following:

 1. Install [`miniconda`](http://conda.pydata.org/miniconda.html) on your computer